 But the police took it.
 They took out the spike and carried it away.
 And that’s how it was set free.
 The events of the past month flashed through John’s mind, ending with the image of Alice’s mutilated throat.
 Just like Dad.
 The police said he committed suicide.
 The shotgun.
 But that’s not what happened at all.
 He replayed his last phone conversation with Arch.
 He wasn’t crazy; he was defending himself.

 —and found himself staring into deep shadow.
 More than just the absence of light, this was a solid shape.
-It fixed John with its familiar, burning eyes, like a pair of dying embers, and around them John could make out the barest hints of a deathly visage hidden in the gloom: pale skin stretched tight over a savage skull, no lips to hide the discolored, pointed teeth.
+It fixed John with its familiar, burning eyes, like a pair of dying embers, and around them John could make out the barest hints of a deathly visage hidden in the gloom.
+Pale skin stretched tight over a savage skull.
+No lips to hide the discolored, pointed teeth.
 The entire face was upside-down, and John realized the thing was hanging by its toes from the rafters.
-He stumbled backwards in surprise, tripping over his own feet and landing painfully in the dirt-filled box.
-The soil was surprisingly soggy and smelled of meat and metal.
+He stumbled backward in surprise, tripping over his own feet and landing painfully in the dirt-filled box.
+The soil was soggy and smelled of meat and metal.
 If only I had a stake, he mourned as he banged his knees and elbows against the splintering wood.
 Then I could nail it back to the ceiling and end it.
 But unarmed as he was, he had no choice but to flee.

-John scrambled free of the coffin and darted around the thing leering at him, wondering that it made no move to stop him.
-He made it as far as the top of the stairs before he was brought to a halt by noise: a door opening and closing below.
+John scrambled free of the coffin and darted around the thing leering at him, wondering why it made no move to stop him.
+He made it as far as the top of the stairs before he was brought to a halt by a noise: a door opening and closing below.

 There’s no one down there! he thought frantically.
 No one except—

-Then they came into view: husband and wife, clothes hanging saggily over their emaciated bodies, the darkness clinging to them like a shroud.
+They came into view: husband and wife, clothes hanging baggily over their emaciated bodies, the darkness clinging to them like a shroud.

 John retreated shakily as they advanced up the steps, cowed by the hungry fire in their empty sockets.
 They glided up like smoke, and John began casting about for something he could use as a weapon.
 It was then, finally, that the great shadow hanging from the rafters intervened: BE STILL!

 John froze, his limbs becoming like stone.
 His gaze was unwillingly held to the thing in front of him, and he could swear it was smiling beneath its gloomy veil.
-Cold hands seized his shoulders from behind; there was a prelude of dry, rattling breath, and then they struck.
+Cold hands seized his shoulders from behind.
+There was a prelude of dry, rattling breath, then they struck.